 - I want to apply to U-Staff (SPOC or Meta-TA).
 Whom do I contact about these positions?

-The Meta-TAs are hired by mid-semester in the spring for the the following school year.
+The Meta-TAs are generally hired midway through the fall and are "in training" until midway through the spring, at which point the current Meta-TAs will stick around as support and let the new Meta-TAs take the reigns.
 The term lasts one school year, but includes all interactions, from hiring through final exams, with the fall and spring course staffs.
-The Meta-TAs are hired by the director of undergraduate study and the director of facilities.
+The Meta-TAs are hired by the director of undergraduate study.

 - Can I get paid (or get course credit) for doing course development in advance of a course I'm TAing (or HTAing)?

 Yes, under many circumstances.
 Students are sometimes able to receive course credit retroactively for independent study or group independent study done in advance of the semester they're TAing.
 It's sometimes possible to arrange with a professor to receive credit specifically for course development.

 Professors can sometimes request special funding to cover course development during summer and winter breaks, as well as during preceeding semesters.

 The best way to do this, though, is during a preceeding summer or semester through a university fellowship such as an UTRA or an Odyssey grant.

 The meta-TAs are happy to give relevant advice on how best to approach this issue with a professor.